Herbed potato cake + variations

 Preheat the broiler in the oven.

 Add some olive oil to a large frying pan.
-Add the potato mix to the bottom of the pan spreading it out evenly.
-Fry on medium-low heat for 10-15 minutes till the bottom is browned well.
-Place the top under the broiler and allow to cook for an additional 10 minutes till the top is a deep golden.
+Add the potato mix to the bottom of the pan, spreading it out evenly.
+Fry on medium-low heat for 10-15 minutes, until the bottom is well browned.
+Place the top under the broiler and allow it to cook for an additional 10 minutes, until the top is a deep golden brown.
 Check that the potatoes are cooked all the way through.
 Serve immediately.

 Variations: